-Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation control of the merchandise or product is transferred to a customer.
-In other words, at the point in time at which the good is handed over to the customer or inspected by the customer at the destination specified in the contract, the group has the right to receive payment for the merchandise or products provided.
-Thus, the group recognizes revenues at the point in time at which the significant risks and rewards in connection with ownership, including the legal title and physical possession of the goods, as well as economic value of the goods are transferred to the customers.
-The group also provides services and performs construction contracting, etc. For these transactions, the performance obligations are satisfied over time based on the contracts terms and conditions.
-The group measures progress towards complete satisfaction of performance obligations for the purpose of depicting the group's performance in transferring control of goods or services promised to the customer, and recognizes revenues by measuring the progress towards completion.
-Principally using input methods based on costs incurred for measuring progress, the group determines the appropriate method for measuring progress after considering the details of each transaction as well as the nature of the goods or services.
+Further, the Company engages in providing services, including construction contracts.
+For these transactions, the performance obligations are satisfied over time based on the terms and conditions of the contracts.
+The Company measures progress towards complete satisfaction of performance obligations for the purpose of depicting the Company's performance in transferring control of goods or services promised to the customer, and recognizes revenues by measuring the progress towards completion.
+Principally using input methods based on costs incurred for measuring progress, the Company determines the appropriate method for measuring progress after considering the details of each transaction as well as the nature of the goods or services.